reml-lab/mhl-framework/README.md

 Note that the database structure defined in the models.py file is also accessed by the mhl-ingest server component as part of the participant authentication and configuration push process.
 The mhl-ingest Java application and corresponding Android applications may also require modification to reflect changes to the participant management data model.

+### 3.3 Android Applications

+The reference Android application was developed using Android Studio Arctic Fox 2020.3.1 Patch 3.
+We recommend using this version of Android studio to modify and recompile the application.
+Android Studio can be obtained from the Android Studio download archive here: https://developer.android.com/studio/archive.

+Using Android Studio, open the mhl-framework/mhl-android-src/mhl-android-demo folder.
+Once the project files have synched, you can proceed to inspect the project structure and modify the app.

+The app implements all code needed to connect to the server and stream data in mhl-Library.
+The demo application shows the basic workflow needed to connect to the server, generate a message, and send the message to the server.

+The app can easily be modified to stream data from Android phone sensors or sensors from wearable devices connected to the phone via Bluetooth.
+The message type used by the demo app is sensor-synthetic.
+Additional message types are included in the mhl-Library/MHLClient/Messages folder.

+Note that the server implements a basic authentication mechanism using the research token.
+On a first connection, the server verifies that the research token is in the user management database and sends a study configuration to the Android client.
+Updates to the participant management data model need to be reflected in the Android app code to capture additional participant and study configuration variables.
+These are managed in the mhl-Library/MHLClient/Configuration/IdentityConfig.java and mhl-Library/MHLClient/Configuration/StudyConfig.java files.

 ## 4. Security Limitations

 The code in this repository is intended to provide reference implementations of key server and client components needed for streaming data collection and data analytics.
 The quick start instructions provided above are suitable for initial testing with the included demo app on a secure network with the framework deployed on a local machine such as a laptop or desktop system with active firewall.